 A tear trough is a deep crease between the lower eyelid and upper cheek.
-It can cast a shadow below your eyes, resulting in a tired appearance.
+It can sometimes cast a shadow below your eyes, resulting in a tired appearance.
 Some people think their tear troughs make them look older.

 In certain individuals, tear troughs are an inherited trait.
 In others, tear troughs become more prominent with age.
 That’s because facial tissues lose volume as you get older.